omarishere99/Portfolio/README.md

-In my current role I use Tableau to analyse client performance data — tracking transaction flows, user journey conversion rates, and SLA compliance — and have built analytics dashboards in Salesforce to support operations and case management reporting.
+In my current role I use Tableau to analyse client performance data — tracking transaction flows, user journey conversion rates, and SLA compliance — translating those insights into process improvement recommendations and operational decisions.
+I have also built analytics dashboards in Salesforce to support operations and case management reporting.

 This portfolio extends that analytical work into three structured end-to-end Power BI projects, each accompanied by a written case study